Formal verification of Zagier's one-sentence proof: Zagier's one-sentence proof

 We can now define Zagier's set $S_p$ as the triples of integers $(x,y,z)$ with $x^2+4yz=p$, which we call \texttt{area} by reference to the area of a windmill (although the geometric interpretation is of no particular use here).

 Note that the finite set \texttt{Ipf3} is used above in order to ensure that \texttt{S} itself is finite; without this bound, it would simply not be possible to define it as an object of type \texttt{\{fset N3\}}.
-Obviously, we will also need a lemma that proves that this bound actually follows from the area condition -- so that this set \texttt{S} truly is the same as $S_p$.
+We will need to complement this with a lemma that proves that this bound actually follows from the area condition -- so that this set \texttt{S} truly is the same as $S_p$.
 This lemma is called \texttt{bound\_Sp}.

 The last things we need to define are the two maps introduced by Zagier from the set $S_p$ to itself.
-We define them as maps from $\mathbb{N}^3$ to $\mathbb{N}^3$ and will verify that they induce `involutions on S' in the sense explained in Section \ref{involution_section}.
+We define them as maps from $\mathbb{N}^3$ to $\mathbb{N}^3$ and will verify that they induce `involutions on \texttt{S}' in the sense explained in Section \ref{involution_section}.

 The theorems that follow these definitions establish, one by one, the different requirements of Zagier's proof; that is, everything that was left to the reader, such as the fact that \texttt{zig} and \texttt{zag} are involutions on \texttt{S}.
 These lemmas, for instance, are called \texttt{zig\_involution} and \texttt{zag\_involution}.
-Here is what the proof of the second one -- arguably the most challenging claim, in this proof, to check with paper an pen -- looks like:
+Here is what the proof of the second one (arguably the most challenging claim, in this proof, to check with paper an pen) looks like:

-Other prerequisites are written similarly, that is, with the help of \MC libraries, the \ssr syntax, and the above tactics that make part of the analysis automatic.
+Other prerequisites are written similarly, that is, with the help of \MC libraries, the \ssr syntax, and the tactics presented above that make part of the analysis automatic.
 Once this preliminary work has been done, the lines of the final proof can essentially be interlaced with Zagier's original sentence:

-`The involution on the finite set \texttt{S} defined by \texttt{zag}' 'has exactly one fixed point,' 'so \texttt{|`S|} is odd,' 'and the involution defined by \texttt{zig}.' 'also has a fixed point.'
+`The involution on the finite set \texttt{S} defined by \texttt{zag}' `has exactly one fixed point,' `so \texttt{|`S|} is odd,' `and the involution defined by \texttt{zig}.' `also has a fixed point.'